Reference

 typedef struct roc_sender roc_sender

-Sender node.
+Sender peer.

 Sender gets an audio stream from the user, encodes it into network packets, and transmits them to a remote receiver.